Noosa Tigers

-The Noosa Tigers Australian Football Club is an Australian rules football club on the Sunshine Coast, Queensland.
+The Noosa Tigers Australian Football Club is an Australian rules football club based in Noosaville on the Sunshine Coast, Queensland.
 The club emblem is the tiger and the club plays in the QAFL.
 Noosa Tigers are current QAFL 2022 Finalist.
 2020 saw the introduction of Noosa's first AFLW team, who finished premiers in Queensland Football Association Div 2.
 2021 marks the inception of the Noosa Tigers into the QAFL seniors and reserves competition.